 Keep up your watering routine, ensure the plants have enough light, and keep the temperature and humidity stable.
 Monitor your tree for signs of stress and resolve any problems as soon as possible.
 It’s also worth fertilizing your fiddle leaf figs in spring and summer to help boost growth and vitality.

 Pests and diseases are most common in warm and humid environments with little airflow.
-If there is plenty of moisture around your plants, make sure there is enough space on all sides.
-This will prevent the build-up of moisture in cramped areas that can cause disease.
+If there is plenty of moisture around your plants, ensure enough space on all sides.
+This will prevent moisture build-up in cramped areas that can cause disease.
 It’s also prudent to remove any excess dust build-up on your fiddle leaf fig’s leaves each month.

 Take extra care with propagated fiddle leaf figs, particularly during the early stages of their development.

 Pests and diseases are challenging for any houseplant owner to manage.
 It is particularly stressful for Fiddle Leaf Fig owners as they can be complex plants to care for.
 However, your trees can be carefully nursed back to health with a few fixes and preventative measures.